AndreTeixeira1998/overleafwiki/Server-Pro:-Setup.md

 The ShareLaTeX Server Pro image is used and configured in the same way as the open source ShareLaTeX Docker image.
-You will want to pass the `--privileged` flag through to the container if you plan on using the secure compiles feature.
+Instead use the image quay.io/sharelatex/sharelatex-pro.

 ```
 $ docker run -d \